UNIVERSITY OF WISCONSIN River Falls

-For faster processing, apply for a PIN to electronically "sign" the FAFSA.
+For faster processing, apply for a FSA ID to electronically "sign" the FAFSA.
 As a result of filing the FAFSA, you will receive a Student Aid Report (SAR) from the federal processor.
 If you provide an email address on the FAFSA, you will receive the SAR via email.
 Retain this document for your records.
 Do NOT submit the SAR to the UW-River Falls Financial Aid Office, unless specially requested to do so.

 Prospective students: If you would like to get an early estimate of your financial aid eligibility, complete our Net Price Calculator.
 Remember, this is purely an estimate, and your real financial aid awards may differ from your calculator results.

 By federal regulation, the US Department of Education can select your FAFSA to go through a verification process.
 If your application is selected, the Financial Aid Office will send you a Verification Worksheet with a request for you to submit tax data to our office.
 Our Submit Verification Documents page explains how you must submit tax data to us.
 Verification must be complete before your federal financial aid will be awarded.
 You can also see if your application has been selected for verification in your To-Do List in eSIS.